jacobmilligan/Skyrocket/README.md

 # Skyrocket Framework

-Skyrocket is a cross-platform graphics and media library for game development.
+Skyrocket is a cross-platform 3D game engine written in C++14.

 ### Supported platforms:
 * macOS (10.11+)